Profile information

 Cultural exchange and learning opportunities

 Learning and practicing English, German, or Spanish.
 Exploring the culture of Spreewald and typical country life in Germany.
 Chatting with our friendly neighbors can really teach you a lot about real life in Germany.
 Daniel and I have both traveled extensively around the world, so we can always give ideas and tips.
-When I have time to cook, I cook international foods and, if you like to eat, you will be spoiled with food.
-Berlin is only about an hour train ride away for an easy day trip or weekend trip for people who want to explore the city.
+I cook international foods and classic dishes, so if you like to try new things and chat about all things possible, you will enjoy mealtimes.
+Berlin is only about an hour train ride (when it's not under construction) away for an easy day trip or weekend trip for people who want to explore the city.
 For those who like to stay in nature, there’s so much in the area to explore, including an artisan glass-blowing village or local factories and farms that give tours.
 You'll also learn about how to fix up a house, construction basics, and DIY projects.
-Depending on how long you stay, you'll likely learn a lot about yourself and new ways of seeing and living in the world by being around us and our very diverse friends that come here to help.
+Depending on how long you stay, you'll likely learn a lot about yourself and new ways of seeing and living in the world by being around us and our diverse friends that come here to help.

 Help

 There's also just a constant accumulation of dust and piles of things left from workers and construction.
-It would be great to also have help managing the mess so we can still keep working without it getting in the way.
+It would be great to also have help keeping the upstairs clean and managing the mess downstairs so we can still keep doing tasks without it getting in the way.

 Languages spoken